opensearch-project/data-prepper/examples/trace-analytics-sample-app/README.md

 ```

 * Wait for 5 mins, this is because we spin up multiple python services, elasticsearch and kibana.
+The DataPrepper will restart till elasticsearch becomes available.

 * Navigate to localhost:8089